 Attendees will walk away with strategies to fully leverage the assets Sensitive Strivers have to offer in order to boost engagement, innovation, revenue and more.

 Imposter syndrome is a phenomenon where high-achievers think they’re inadequate and incapable.
 It causes smart professionals to doubt their competence, despite their accomplishments.
 Up to 50% of both men and women struggle with imposter syndrome weekly.
 Burnout, the most common consequence of imposter syndrome, costs the economy over $190 billion each year.

 Attendees will walk away with greater confidence to take on new assignments and make a greater contribution in the workplace.
 They will also have tactics to apply to build a team culture that cultivates employee’s confidence.

 WORKSHOP OR BREAKOUT SESSION

-Boundaries at work are more important – but harder to achieve – than ever before.
-Eighty-five percent of workers say their well-being has declined in the past year due in part to the lack of separation between work and life, according to Harvard Business Review.
+Saying no at work is more important – but harder to do – than ever before.
+Yet eighty-five percent of workers say their well-being has declined in the past year due in large part to rising workloads, according to Harvard Business Review.

-Boost employee satisfaction, productivity, and retention rates by arming your team with skills and mindset they need to set stronger workplace boundaries in a diplomatic way.
-Special attention is given to common scenarios relevant to the remote and in-person environment.
+Boost employee satisfaction, productivity, and retention rates by arming your team with skills and mindset they need to say no with grace and professionalism.
+Special attention is given to setting workplace boundaries in common scenarios relevant to the remote and in-person environment.

 Speak Up, Be Heard: How to be More Assertive at Work